 The Holy Spirit arrives in a mysterious and powerful manner, producing phenomenal results in Jesus’ followers and causing the church to grow quickly.

 Noteworthy in Acts is the frequent mention of the work and function of the Holy Spirit.
 With about 100 references, Acts provides a close and personal insight into the function and mystery of the Holy Spirit.

 Many people look to Acts for a model for how the church can (or perhaps, should) function.
 If you ever hear of an “Acts chapter two church,” it is a reference to the early church as exemplified in Acts, particularly in chapter two.

 For more direct insight into how the church should function, look to the life and example of Jesus in the Gospels.

-Read more about the book of Acts in Dear Theophilus, Acts: 40 Devotional Insights for Today’s Church available in e-book, paperback, and hardcover.
+Read more about the book of Acts in Tongues of Fire: 40 Devotional Insights for Today’s Church from the Book of Acts available in e-book, paperback, and hardcover.

 A lifelong student of the Bible, Peter DeHaan, PhD, wrote the 1,000-page website ABibleADay.com to encourage people to explore the Bible.
 His main blog and many books urge Christians to push past the status quo and reconsider how they practice their faith in every area of their lives.